 Many of us grew up with this style.
 It means a frame is fastened to the face of the cabinet and the doors and drawers overlap the openings of the frame.
-There are many gaps between the doors that reveal the frame behind it.
+Many gaps between the doors reveal the frame behind them.
 There was a trend for many years to put finger grooves on the doors and no handles or knobs.
 The gaps between the doors gave us room to slide our fingers in and open the door.

 This face frame construction includes a beaded detail on the inside edge of the frame.

 Cabinet doors are made in different ways that produce different results.
 Traditional cabinet doors consist of a frame (4 pieces) and a center panel for a total of 5 pieces.
 The frame and panels can each be made in different ways.

 The seams on the door frame are vertical and you can see the joinery pattern on the top and bottom edges of the door.

 Flat doors are typically veneer or laminate.
 These are for modern kitchens and are almost always done frameless in this era.